jdechalendar/gridemissions/README.md

 For more on this operation, see "Physics-informed data reconciliation framework for real-time electricity and emissions tracking", by Jacques A. de Chalendar and Sally M. Benson.
 Applied Energy Dec 2021; DOI: 10.1016/j.apenergy.2021.117761 [ArXiv preprint](https://arxiv.org/abs/2103.05663).

 ## Retrieving data from the API
 For a quick introduction to the package, see the notebooks in the `notebooks/demo` folder.
 The [API Demo.ipynb](https://colab.research.google.com/drive/1HYHqiA2iA-vVMuqFHrKtUUkdPLN5UJYS) notebook can also be loaded on Colab and shows how data can be retrieved from the API and then manipulated using the `GraphData` methods.
+Note that only one month of historical data is available from the API.
+To retrieve earlier data, download datasets in bulk from [here](https://gridemissions.jdechalendar.su.domains/#/code)

 A download script is provided to quickly download data and can be used after installing the package (see below):
 ```bash